 One of sub-Saharan Africa's oldest cities with 500-year-old dye pits and Emir's Palace

-What is the best time of year to visit attractions in Nigeria?
+When is the best season to visit attractions in Nigeria?

 November to February (dry season) for most attractions.
 June-October for waterfalls at peak flow.
 December for Calabar Carnival.